Anuragpal010104/VoxelTalk/README.md

 ## 🧠 How It Feels
 Imagine sketching a problem and having a friendly AI math tutor **read your drawing**, figure out what you mean, and return an answer before you can blink.
-That’s Inquate — math & physics solved as if by magic.
+That’s VoxelTalk — math & physics solved as if by magic.

 ## 📂 Project Structure
 ```